codeforbielefeld/teuto-moisture-map-react/README.md

 ## Available Scripts

-Before running/building the app either create a `.env` file or set the environment variable `VITE_MOISTURE_DATA_URL`.
+Before running/building the app either create a `.env` file or set the environment variable `VITE_BACKEND_URL`.

 In the project directory, you can run: